 My "Anger" Experience

-Prior to St. Anger's June 2003 release, the internet was lit up with supposed "studio reports" filed by European "journalists" of dubious credibility, all of whom claimed that the new material was "thrashier than ever" and predicting it would be "the heaviest Metallica album yet."
-I can remember tuning into MTV for the world premiere of the title track's music video a week or two before the album's street date and thinking that it certainly wasn't the best thing I'd ever heard from Metallica, but the aggressive riffing showed promise.
-My Metallica fanaticism had been on a downhill slide for much of past decade anyway so I was trying to keep my expectations low, hoping that I'd be pleasantly surprised.
+Prior to St. Anger's June 2003 release, I can remember tuning into MTV for the world premiere of the title track's music video and thinking that it certainly wasn't the best thing I'd ever heard from Metallica, but the aggressive riffing showed promise.
+My Metallica fanaticism had been on a downhill slide for much of the previous decade anyway so I was trying to keep my expectations low, hoping that I'd be pleasantly surprised.

-That was a dozen years ago now and it was the last time I gave any of the songs from St. Anger the time of day... until this past week!
+That was more than fifteen years ago now and it was the last time I gave any of the songs from St. Anger the time of day... until #STANGER2015 came along!

 "Some Kind of Monster" (2004) Documentary Trailer: